material-network/MTRL_Protocol/doc/contract.md

 #### claim

 - anyone can call this function to unlock 1M tokens per month and send them to the `wallet`
-- first release will be available at `vestingStartBlock + vestingUnlockCyclePeriod` block
+- first release will be available after vestingUnlockCyclePeriod blocks of deploy

 1. the tx will be failed when

-- vesting not started.
+- vesting not started or 1 month is not passed yet from contract deploy
 - vesting contract has not enough tokens.

-2. when this funciton is called multiple times in one cycle, only the first will unlock and send tokens even though the tx is not failed.
+2. this will withdraw together with unclaimed amount for the previous month too.